Skip to content

 What Does MACH Architecture Actually Mean?

-Ninety-one per cent of organisations increased their composable/MACH infrastructure investment in the past year, with 90% reporting ROI that met or exceeded expectations — a 7% increase year-over-year.
-This comes from a survey of 561 IT decision makers at director level or above from enterprises with 5,000+ employees (MACH Alliance, 2025).
+91% of companies increased their composable/MACH investment in the past year.
+90% report ROI that met or exceeded expectations, a 7% increase year-over-year.
+Survey of 561 IT decision makers at director level or above from enterprises with 5,000+ employees (MACH Alliance, 2025).

-- Cloud-native — built for cloud infrastructure with auto-scaling, resilience, and managed services
+• Cloud-native — built for cloud infrastructure with auto-scaling, resilience, managed services

 How Does Commerce Cloud Handle the “M” — Microservices?

-Thirty-eight per cent of retail organisations have used MACH technology for more than 7 years, making retail the leading sector for composable architecture adoption (MACH Alliance / Consumer Goods Technology, 2025).
-But “using MACH” doesn’t always mean a pure microservices architecture.
+38% of retail companies have used MACH technology for more than 7 years, making retail the leading sector for composable architecture adoption (MACH Alliance / Consumer Goods Technology, 2025).
+But “using MACH” doesn’t mean pure microservices.

-The honest answer: Commerce Cloud’s backend is a monolithic Java application, not a microservices architecture.
-Cart, checkout, pricing, search, and order management all run in the same JVM process.
-You don’t deploy individual services independently — you deploy the entire platform as a unit.
+Let me be straight about this: Commerce Cloud’s backend is a monolithic Java application.
+Cart, checkout, pricing, search, order management.
+All running in the same JVM process.
+You don’t deploy individual services independently.
+You deploy the entire platform as a unit.

-- SAP BTP extensions — you can build custom microservices on SAP BTP (Kyma runtime, Cloud Foundry) that Commerce Cloud calls via APIs
+• SAP BTP extensions — build custom microservices on Kyma runtime or Cloud Foundry that Commerce Cloud calls via APIs

-- Side-by-side extensions — SAP’s recommended approach for new custom logic: build it as a standalone service on BTP rather than as a Commerce Cloud extension
+• Side-by-side extensions — SAP’s recommended approach for new custom logic: build it as a standalone service on BTP, not as a Commerce Cloud extension

-- Third-party integrations — payment, tax, search, and personalisation services run as independent microservices that Commerce Cloud calls
+• Third-party integrations — payment, tax, search, personalisation services run as independent microservices that Commerce Cloud calls

 How Strong Is the “A” — API-First?

 OCC APIs (Omni Commerce Connect) expose all commerce functionality through RESTful endpoints: products, categories, carts, checkout, orders, customers, search, CMS content.
-The Composable Storefront communicates exclusively through these APIs — which proves they’re comprehensive enough to run a full storefront.
+The Composable Storefront communicates exclusively through these APIs, which is the best proof they’re comprehensive enough to run a full store.

-Limitations: Some administrative and configuration operations still require the Backoffice UI rather than APIs.
-The API surface is commerce-focused — content management and system administration are less complete via API.
+One caveat: some admin and configuration operations still need the Backoffice UI.
+The API surface is commerce-focused, so content management and system admin are less complete via API.

 How Cloud-Native Is the “C”?

-The gap: You don’t have full control over infrastructure configuration.
-You can’t choose your database engine, customise JVM parameters beyond SAP’s allowed range, or run workloads in specific regions not offered by SAP.
-For most commerce workloads, these limitations don’t matter.
-For edge cases, they might.
+The gap: you don’t have full infrastructure control.
+Can’t pick your database engine, tweak JVM parameters beyond SAP’s allowed range, or run workloads in specific regions SAP doesn’t offer.
+For most commerce workloads, irrelevant.
+For edge cases, it might sting.

 How Headless Is the “H”?

-Gartner has named SAP a Leader in the Magic Quadrant for Digital Commerce for 11 consecutive years (SAP News, 2025).
-The headless architecture — decoupling the storefront from the backend — is a key reason why.
+Gartner named SAP a Leader in the Magic Quadrant for Digital Commerce for 11 consecutive years (SAP News, 2025).
+The headless architecture is a key reason.

 The Composable Storefront (formerly Spartacus) is SAP’s Angular-based headless frontend.
-It communicates with Commerce Cloud exclusively through OCC APIs.
-The storefront and backend are independently deployable — you can update the Angular frontend without touching the Java backend.
+Talks to Commerce Cloud exclusively through OCC APIs.
+Storefront and backend deploy independently.
+You push an Angular update without touching the Java backend.

 What headless enables:

-- Serve content to mobile apps, kiosks, IoT devices, and partner portals through the same APIs
+• Serve content to mobile apps, kiosks, IoT devices, partner portals through the same APIs

-CMS still works: Even in headless mode, Commerce Cloud’s SmartEdit CMS manages page composition.
-Content managers create pages, slots, and components through SmartEdit, and the Composable Storefront renders them dynamically.
-Marketing teams change page layouts without developer involvement.
+Something that often gets overlooked: even in headless mode, Commerce Cloud’s SmartEdit CMS still manages page composition.
+Content managers create pages, slots, and components through SmartEdit.
+The Composable Storefront renders them dynamically.
+Marketing teams change page layouts without a developer.
+That’s a neat separation of concerns that keeps everyone happy.

 Should You Go Full MACH?

 Not necessarily.
 MACH is a set of principles, not a religion.
-The right question is: which MACH principles solve your specific problems?
+The right question: which of these principles solve your specific problems?

 API-first and Headless are almost always worth pursuing.
-They give you frontend flexibility and future-proof your integration strategy.
+Frontend flexibility and future-proof integration strategy.

-Cloud-native is increasingly non-optional.
+Cloud-native is de facto non-optional now.
 SAP’s End of Mainstream Maintenance for on-premise Commerce Cloud means cloud is the only path forward.

 Microservices is where pragmatism matters most.
 Commerce Cloud’s monolithic backend works well for most implementations.
-If you need true microservices — independent deployment, polyglot persistence, circuit breakers — build those services on SAP BTP alongside Commerce Cloud rather than trying to decompose the platform itself.
+If you need true microservices (independent deployment, polyglot persistence, circuit breakers), build those on BTP alongside Commerce Cloud.
+Don’t try to decompose the platform itself.
+That way lies pain.

 For a broader look at composable commerce strategy beyond MACH, see our composable commerce guide.